The introduction of the Terms and conditions of visiting the National Maritime Museum in Gdańsk

 - Ticket offices in Museum branches are closed at the time specified on the website www.nmm.pl and on the information board located in a given branch.

-- Visiting the exhibition spaces of the Museum takes place only during the opening hours of the Museum.
-The visit must start no later than half an hour before the closing of a given branch of the Museum.
+- Visiting the exhibition spaces of the Museum takes place only during the Museum’s opening hours.
+Visiting the exhibitions of a given branch must start no later than the time given on the website www.nmm.pl and on the information board located in the given branch.

 - The exhibition spaces or branches of the Museum may be (partially or fully) temporarily excluded from visiting, eg during the modernization of exhibitions, renovation of rooms or for sanitary, order and other reasons.
-The limited exhibition spaces remain available to visitors according to the valid ticket prices and are not covered by any special price discount.
+The limited exhibition spaces remain available to visitors according to the valid ticket prices and are not covered by any special price discount (except museum ships).

 - In exceptional and justified cases, visitors may be required to comply with additional rules of staying on the premises of the Museum, provided on the website of the Museum www.nmm.pl and on information boards located on the premises of the Museum – in accordance with the current legal order in Poland.

-- Backpacks, suitcases, bags, umbrellas and outer garments should be left in the cloakroom or self-service lockers (does not apply to visiting museum ships “Sołdek” and “Dar Pomorza”).
+- Backpacks, suitcases, bags, umbrellas and outer garments should be left in the cloakroom or self-service lockers (does not apply to visiting museum ships “Sołdek”, “Dar Pomorza” and The Vistula Lagoon Museum).

 - Items left in the cloakroom or deposit lockers are to be picked up by the visitor immediately after visiting the exhibition spaces of the Museum.